Flu vaccination is safe and effective. It's offered every year through the NHS to help protect people at risk of getting

 Flu vaccine ingredients

 There are several types of injected flu vaccine.
-None of them contains live viruses so they are called inactivated vaccines.
+None of them contains live viruses so they cannot give you flu.

 If you're eligible for the flu vaccine on the NHS, you'll be offered one that's most effective for you, depending on your age: